UCDglobalchange/gdstem/index.md

 ## Overview

-The **Global Dynamical and Structural Terrestrial Ecosystem Model (GDSTEM)** is a process-based terrestrial ecosystem model designed to investigate how environmental change and human activities influence the structure and biogeochemistry of terrestrial ecosystems.
+The **Global Dynamical and Structural Terrestrial Ecosystem Model (GDSTEM)** is a process-based terrestrial ecosystem model designed to investigate how environmental change and human activities influence terrestrial ecosystems and the global carbon cycle.

-GDSTEM couples the dynamics of **carbon, nitrogen, and water** with an explicit representation of **vegetation structure and land-use history**.
-A cohort-based framework allows the model to represent ecosystems with different disturbance and land-use histories within the same landscape and to track their evolution through time.
+GDSTEM couples **carbon, nitrogen, and water cycling** with explicit representations of **vegetation structure, land-use history, and land management**.
+Its cohort-based framework allows ecosystems with different ages and disturbance histories to coexist within the same landscape and evolve through time.

-GDSTEM is designed for applications ranging from regional ecosystem studies to global simulations of terrestrial ecosystem dynamics.
-The model normally operates at a monthly time step and a 0.5° latitude/longitude spatial resolution, but it has also been applied at finer temporal and spatial scales.
+The model is designed for applications ranging from regional ecosystem studies to global simulations of terrestrial ecosystem dynamics.

 <img src="assets/images/gdstem-schematic-simple.png"
      alt="Conceptual overview of GDSTEM"